What is PTSD?

 We defend civilians and veterans throughout the state of Nevada against accusations of violating Nevada assault and battery laws, Nevada homicide laws, Nevada domestic violence laws and other criminal statutes.

 To schedule your free consultation, call us or fill out the form on this page.
-One of our compassionate Reno or Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.
+One of Las Vegas criminal defense lawyers will get back to you promptly to discuss the best defense to your Nevada criminal charges.

 - The National Institute of Mental Health, Post-Traumatic Stress Disorder.